paulshuker/textangle.nvim/README.md

    -- Repeat the indent found on the first line on every line.
 An indent can be tabs or -- spaces. keep_indent = true,
+   -- If the first given line contains one of these prefixes (after any optional -- indentation), then the prefix is repeated on every line.
+This is useful for -- single-line comments.
+Whitespace must match too.
+Set to { } to disable. kept_prefixes = { "-- ", "// ", "# " },
    -- When disabled, textangle will silently do nothing whenever called. disable = false,
 }